Snowstorm, deep freeze leaves four dead in U.S. South

 “I know you need cigarettes, beer and wine to get you through having your kids at home.
 Can you just do without for a day?
 Stay home,” the office said on its Facebook page.

-Wednesday’s storm is not the first this winter to bring a blast of frosty weather to the South, where parts of Florida and the Louisiana coast saw their first measurable snowfall in decades.
+Wednesday’s storm was not the first this winter to bring a blast of frosty weather to the South, where parts of Florida and the Louisiana coast saw their first measurable snowfall in decades.

+Winter storm warnings and winter weather advisories were posted across portions of the Carolinas and southern Virginia.

-The governors of Georgia, North Carolina and Louisiana declared states of emergency because of severe winter weather conditions, which caused multiple car accidents during rush hour.
+The governors of Georgia, North Carolina and Louisiana declared states of emergency because of severe conditions that made roads treacherous.
+In North Carolina, where more than 2,000 snow-plow personnel worked to clear roads, the state Highway Patrol reported nearly 1,600 traffic accidents during the first 12 hours of Wednesday.

-Since Monday, more than 9 inches (23 cm) of snow has fallen in Durham, North Carolina, the National Weather Service said.
+More than 9 inches (23 cm) of snow has fallen in Durham, North Carolina, since Monday, with 6 inches (15 cm) or more measured at various locations across southern Virginia, the NWS said.

 North Carolina Governor Roy Cooper warned at a news briefing that cold temperatures Wednesday night would make travel conditions even more hazardous.